edne/pineal/docs/dsl/keywords.rst

 .. code-block:: clj

-    (compose transformation
+    (compose action
-             transformation
+             action
              ...)

-Combine transformations "in series", return a new one.
+Combine actions "in series", return a new one.

 **TODO**
 - a picture to explain the idea